Giampietro History, Family Crest & Coats of Arms

 - Donato Giampietro, aged 22, who settled in America from Biccari, Italy, in 1909

-- Antonio Giampietro, aged 26, who emigrated to the United States from Biccari, Italy, in 1909
+- Antonio Giampietro, aged 26, who immigrated to the United States from Biccari, Italy, in 1909

-- Angela Giampietro, aged 27, who emigrated to the United States from Castelluccio, Italy, in 1910
+- Angela Giampietro, aged 27, who immigrated to the United States from Castelluccio, Italy, in 1910

 - Carmine Giampietro, aged 2, who landed in America from Colleretto Parella, Italy, in 1912

 - Angelo Giampietro, aged 22, who landed in America from Mola, Italy, in 1914